 Overview

-The k-Means algorithm is a widely used clustering algorithm that aims to classify nodes in a graph into k clusters based on their similarity.
-The algorithm assigns each node to the cluster whose centroid is closest to it in terms of distance.
-The distance between a node and a centroid can be calculated using different distance metrics, such as Euclidean distance or cosine similarity.
+The k-Means algorithm is a widely used clustering technique that partitions nodes in a graph into k clusters based on their similarity.
+Each node is assigned to the cluster whose centroid is closest, according to a specified distance metric.
+Common metrics include Euclidean distance and cosine similarity.

 The concept of the k-Means algorithm dates back to 1957, but it was formally named and popularized by J. MacQueen in 1967: